Fog Lake

-Fog Lake is the musical alias of Canadian singer-songwriter Aaron Powell.
+Aaron Powell, known professionally as Fog Lake, is a Canadian singer-songwriter.
 Powell began writing and recording songs in his hometown of Glovertown, Newfoundland.
-In 2014, Powell moved from cassette label Birdtapes to become part of the New York based Orchid Tapes, run by Warren Hildebrand.
+In 2014, he moved from cassette label Birdtapes to become part of the New York City-based label Orchid Tapes.
 Powell's recordings have been described as "a complex collage of nebulous angst and heartfelt nostalgia".
-Fog Lake's latest full-length release entitled Tragedy Reel was released on April 23rd, 2021.

 History

-Powell began working on music during high-school years in Glovertown, Newfoundland.
+Powell began experimenting with writing music during his high-school years in Glovertown, Newfoundland.
 The project began as ambient experiments, sampling and covers to "highly introspective, original recordings".
 Powell's music is crafted in DIY format, on shoestring budgets.